SoborawinThoy/Google-Data-Analytics-Capstone-Case-Study-/README.md

 When a country boasts a strong economy and a well-regulated government, it suggests a thriving environment for businesses to flourish.
 By examining this data, we can potentially uncover business opportunities that might not be immediately apparent or well-explored.
 In essence, this dataset can shed light on countries that are not only happy but also economically and politically stable, making them attractive prospects for business ventures.

 **Process:**
+To start, I imported the dataset into Microsoft Excel and begnin with the cleaning process.
+Here are the steps into cleaning the dataset:
+1. Make a copy of the data onto another sheet
+Check for duplicates within the data
+Spelling check
+Format the different year data in the same format:
+Overall Rank
+Country
+Region
+Happiness score
+Economy (GDP per capita)
+Family
+Health (Life Expectancy)
+Freedom
+Government Corruption
+Generosity
+Working Set 2017 - 2019 doesn’t have a “Region” column so we use the IF function nested with a VLOOKUP function to get the datasets from the 2015 and 2016 datasets.
+The IF function is added because 2015 and 2016 don’t have the same countries and if we only use a VLOOKUP function then in some of the columns, it will return “#N/A”

+=IFERROR(VLOOKUP(B2,'Working set 2015 '!$B$2:$C$159,2,FALSE),IFERROR(VLOOKUP(B2,'Working set 2016'!$B$2:$C$158,2,FALSE), "Not Found"))
+The “Not Found” data is corrected and/or fixed to provide a “Region”

+Next, we format all of the number columns from “General” to “Numbers” with a decimal of 3 Added a column in the beginning (“Year”)
+To combine the data:
+1. Data > Get Data (Power Query) > Launch Power Query Editor
+2. Get data > Select all of the years > Combine > Append queries
+3. Close & Load